dvarrazzo/italian_fts/README.rst

 :Source code: `On GitHub <https://github.com/dvarrazzo/italian_fts/>`__
 :Download: `From PGXN <https://pgxn.org/dist/italian_fts/>`__

-:Abstract: This package provides an ISpell dictionary to perform high quality
+:Summary: This package provides an ISpell dictionary to perform high quality
     *full text search* in Italian documents using the PostgreSQL_ database.

     Using the provided dictionary, search operations in Italian documents can